BearcatJones1999/ORB-ATR-Strategy/README.md

 6. **No live trading verification**.
 All results are backtested.
 Queue position, partial fills, opening auction dynamics, and halts are not modeled.

 The point of this project is not to claim a production-ready strategy.
 It's to:
-- Build realistic intraday backtesting infrastructure
+- Build a realistic intraday backtesting infrastructure
 - Apply correct inference (HAC, FDR corrections, factor-adjusted alpha)
 - Honestly characterize where the edge breaks down (slippage, ETF-specific risk)
 - Practice the discipline of treating impressive-looking results skeptically